 They also worked to ensure things were as boat-friendly as possible.
 As Randy explains, “We’re less than five minutes from the Gulf — how perfect is that?
 We built the boat house so when we want to go, we can do just that: get up and go.”

 With the Florida house all ready, Randy says he then “got the hots” for their first Whaler, a 2014-model 270 Vantage.
-They had tested other brands, but friends in the area kept recommending Whaler.
+They had tested other brands, but friends in the area kept recommending the Whaler lifestyle.
 By the time he stepped aboard the Vantage, he was sold.
 They christened it Rockin’ Crow.

 In 2017, the couple moved into a newer version of the same model, this time with Mercury Joystick Piloting, dual 300-horsepower white Verado engines and “all the bells and whistles.”
 Recently, they added a 170 Dauntless to their collection and named it (what else?)
 Rockin’ Crow Jr. Originally intended as a ﬁshing boat for their son and grandkids to enjoy, the 170 has proven a great vessel for Abby to practice her captaining skills.